Reschivon/RemoteJavaForth/readme.md

 ```
 Now I'm going to put the value of `age` on stack
 `native -> age`
 See! easy!
-Now we have 42 on stack
+Now we have 9 on stack

 Let's set `age`
 `7 native set age`

-If we were to print the age in human years:
+If we were to then print the age in human years:
 `native -> human_years .` then 49 would be shown

 Let's create a new dog object